Primis1/Obsidian-Vault/front-end/JS Syntax/5 Objects/Error in accessing.md

 Special values:

 To know:
-1. Attempt to not existing parameter gives away undefined or null
+1. Attempt to not existing parameter  returns undefined or null
 	```ts
 	book.subtitle  // => undefined: property does not exist
 ```